rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 I can do nothing on my own.
 As I hear, I judge, and my judgment is just, because I seek not my own will but the will of him who sent me. ^0530

-If I alone bear witness about myself, my testimony is not true. ^0531
+If I alone bear witness about myself, my testimony is not deemed true. ^0531

 There is another who bears witness about me, and I know that the testimony that he bears about me is true. ^0532